 Information for journalists about patient privacy

-UC Davis Health System recognizes that print, broadcast and online media have a responsibility to keep the public informed and cooperates in providing accurate and appropriate information to media representatives.
-Our news service team in the Public Affairs Office is available to assist with news inquiries involving UC Davis Health System, including its medical center, clinics, patients and health-care providers.
+UC Davis Health recognizes that print, broadcast and online media have a responsibility to keep the public informed and cooperates in providing accurate and appropriate information to media representatives.
+Our news service team in the Public Affairs Office is available to assist with news inquiries involving UC Davis Health, including its medical center, clinics, patients and health-care providers.
 The health system, however, is bound by federal and state regulations and policies regarding public access to patient information.

 Following are guidelines to help you understand our commitment to patient confidentiality and the information that can and cannot be provided to reporters.